Creating Vocal Harmonies using Cubase is a detailed video tutorial showing how to use Cubase’s built-in tools to create vocal harmonies.

-In the video I walk you through the processes required to create vocal harmonies using Cubase’s built-in pitch shifting and time-stretching tools.
+In the Creating Vocal Harmonies using Cubase video, I walk you through the processes required to create vocal harmonies using Cubase’s built-in pitch-shifting and time-stretching tools.
 I then run you through the nudge tool setup process and offer valuable advice on what values to use to achieve natural rich sounding vocal harmonies.

 Topics covered in the video are:

 - Advanced Panning Tricks